Coaching Questions that Create Awareness

 - How confident are you in your ability to succeed?

 While the questions above are open-ended and include examples that are both reflective and forward thinking, coaching questions that create awareness take root in safe environments and within trusting relationships.
 Questions that create awareness are often asked at exactly the right moment as a way to excavate what is present and most important.
 For coaching questions to hold the possibility of transformation, insight comes before moving others toward action, as emotional commitment and choice drive the success of what will be done.
 This ever so slight nuance is the fulcrum of coaching that matters: Coaches do not ask questions to gain permission or buy-in, but rather to ignite engagement and enthusiasm for the road ahead.
 Each person has their own unique bundle of talent and passion that they bring to work and the coach who asks coaching questions that create awareness stands the best chance of unleashing potential and creating a win-win for both the individual and the organization.
-If you have questions about how to develop a transformational coaching culture, contact me at 303-238-9733, or email me at [email protected].
-Deb Siverson is an author and president of Xponents, Inc. Her book, “The Cycle of Transformation: Igniting Organizational Change through the Leader Coach”, encourages transparent and emotionally-connected conversations at work.
-Her company’s focus is to bring out the best in people by recognizing the unique talent, values, and purpose inherent in all.
+If you have questions about how to develop a transformational coaching culture, get in touch, or check out my book, “The Cycle of Transformation: Igniting Organizational Change through the Leader Coach”, which encourages transparent and emotionally-connected conversations at work.